chenshen03/MarginHash-pytorch/README.md

 # pytorch-center-loss
-Pytorch implementation of Hash-Classification model for Image Retrieval.
+Pytorch implementation of Margin Hash for Image Retrieval.

 ## Get started
 Clone this repo and run the code